Train Regression Models in Regression Learner App

-On the Apps tab, in the Machine Learning group, click Regression Learner to open the Regression Learner app.
+On the Apps tab, in the Machine Learning and Deep Learning group, click Regression Learner to open the Regression Learner app.

 In the Models section, click the arrow to expand the list of regression models.
 Select All Quick-To-Train.
 This option trains all the model presets that are fast to fit.

 If you have Parallel Computing Toolbox™, the app trains the models in parallel by default.
 See Parallel Regression Model Training.

-A selection of model types appears in the History list.
-When the models finish training, the best RMSE score is highlighted in a box.
+A selection of model types appears in the Models pane.
+When the models finish training, the best RMSE (Validation) score is outlined in a box.

-Click models in the History list to explore results in the plots.
+Click models in the Models pane and open the corresponding plots to explore the results.

-To explore individual model types, you can train models one at a time or train a group of models of the same type.
+To explore individual model types, you can train models one at a time or as a group.

 Choose a model type.
 On the Regression Learner tab, in the Models section, click a model type.
 To see all available model options, click the arrow in the Models section to expand the list of regression models.
 The nonoptimizable model options in the gallery are preset starting points with different settings, suitable for a range of different regression problems.

 To read descriptions of the models, switch to the details view.

 For more information on each option, see Choose Regression Model Options.

 Select regression trees first.
 If your trained models do not predict the response accurately enough, then try other models with higher flexibility.
 To avoid overfitting, look for a less flexible model that provides sufficient accuracy.

-If you want to try all nonoptimizable models of the same or different types, then select one of the All options in the gallery.
+If you want to try all nonoptimizable models of the same or different types, then select one of the All options in the Models gallery.